 Ultreia is an elegant spot to treat her to culinary creations with a Spanish bent in historic Union Station’s Great Hall.
 In the heart of Lower Downtown (LoDo) is the warm and welcoming Tamayo, with bottomless margaritas and well-seasoned savory dishes like chilaquiles.
 Sassafras, with its comforting Cajun-inspired dishes and legendary bloody mary menu, tops just about every best-brunch list in town.
-Or if one of you is a picky eater, head to the old favorite Racine’s, where an almost-encyclopedic menu has delicious options for everyone.
+Or head to Snooze for a plate of their legendary sweet potato pancakes.

 Treat Her to the Spa

 If only the best will do (I mean, we are talking your mom), then make reservations at the Salon and Spa at the Brown Palace, where she’ll love the Colorado River Stone massage or the Altitude Adjustment Wrap.
 The welcoming Woodhouse Day Spa (which offers special Mother’s Day packages) is set in an elegant Victorian house and is a favorite mom-daughter tradition in Denver.
 Or try A New Spirit Wellness Center and Spa, with its dreamy massages and float tanks — a stimuli-eliminating experience where you float in body-temperature water inside a peaceful pod.